 LEGAL LINES is a column sent out once a month to more than 100 Colorado newspapers.
 It’s a general interest column that takes practical questions from readers and it runs in newspapers across the state.

 BAR NEWS.
 Bar News is a monthly compilation of news from the Colorado Bar Association, including Sections and Committees, Administration, and Local and Specialty Bar Associations, printed in The Colorado Lawyer.
-Send information and photos about these events and activities to Heather Clark at email@example.com.
+Send information and photos about these events and activities to Heather Folker at email@example.com.